W427697/Discord-/code/addons/highlight/README.md

 ### Highlighting DOM Elements

 Highlight DOM nodes by emitting the `HIGHLIGHT` event from within a story or an addon.
-The event payload must contain a list of selectors you want to highlight.
+The event payload must contain an `elements` property assigned to an array of selectors matching the elements you want to highlight.

 ```ts
 // MyComponent.stories.ts

 import type { Meta, StoryObj } from '@storybook/react';
 import { useChannel } from '@storybook/preview-api';
 import { HIGHLIGHT } from '@storybook/addon-highlight';

 import { MyComponent } from './MyComponent';